 Doctoral student grants are intended for doctoral students who apply under their own names.
+Applicants for doctoral student grants must have been admitted to doctoral studies at an Icelandic university and an attestation to that effect from the student registry of that university shall accompany the application.
 The grants cover the students' salaries as well as travel costs for up to 300,000 ISK per grant year.
 All other costs in relation to the project must be covered by the supervisor/institution.
 Doctoral student grants are provided for up to 36 months.
 The maximum grant amount is ISK 16 million for a 36-month project, ISK 10.6 million for a 24-month project, and ISK 5.3 million for a 12-month project.
 The grant from the IRF may fund up to 100% of the total eligible project cost.

 It is possible to apply for funding of salaries of doctoral students in project grants and grants of excellence, however the same student cannot receive funding for more than 12 man-months per year.

-The doctoral degree must be awarded by an Icelandic university, but a joint degree with a foreign University is also allowed.
+The doctoral degree must be awarded by an Icelandic university, but a joint degree with a foreign university is also allowed.
 Projects for up to 3 years can be funded, with a possible one-year extension.
-Up to 15 doctoral student grants will be provided.
+Applicants for doctoral student grants may apply for one year of funding to finish doctoral studies that have been funded through other mechanisms for up to three years.
+In total, doctoral student grants will be awarded for up to 45 man-years of funding.

-2.4 APPROVED EXPENSES
+2.2 APPROVED EXPENSES

-2.4.1 SALARIES
+2.2.1 SALARIES